NREL/HPC/docs/Documentation/Development/VSCode/vscode.md

 ### Kestrel

-Using VSCode on a compute node will require adding an ssh key.
+Using VS Code on a compute node will require adding an ssh key.

 #### SSH Key Setup